bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/p/PrimaryVoltage_2vDDOIIxP0$uSbVrMQcOKz/Documentation.md

-The nominal voltage at primary side
+The nominal voltage at the primary side of the component